Are you struggling to understand the best tripod brands available today?

 The Top-Tier Tripod Brands

 Manfrotto began in the 1960s as a light stand operation, founded by Lino Manfrotto, a working photographer who initially produced equipment in his garage.
-Then, in the 1970s, he released his first tripod, which was well received around the world.
+Then, in the 1970s, he released his first tripod, which was well received worldwide.
 Over the next several decades, Manfrotto expanded, eventually purchasing Gitzo, then Bogen.

 And in the last few years, Manfrotto has even started to produce equipment for smartphone photographers.